antonioaversa/taxes/README.md

   between the base currency (specified in the basics) and any other currency appearing in the events
   - the exchange rate is determined by the ECB and provided by the Banque de France on their web-site
   - the file should contain all FX Rates for a contiguous period of time including all dates of ticker events
-  - the software will use the FX Rate as defined in other reports, or the closest FX Rate available, when the ECB didn't provide an FX Rate for the date of a ticker event
+  - the software will use the FX Rate as defined in other reports, or the closest FX Rate available following, when the ECB didn't provide an FX Rate for the date of a ticker event
   - as an alternative for stock events, the FX Rate specified on each event can be used during calculation
 	- that is available in Revolut exported data for stock events only, not for crypto events
 	- however, BCE FX Rates should be used whenever available, so that simulation results are as close to actual taxes